obed254github/publicy-available-amazon-data-webscraper-using-python/README.md

-# 🛒 Amazon Product Details Webscraper
+# 🛒 Amazon product details webscraper

 This project implements a Python-based webscraper to extract product information from Amazon.
 The scraper collects details such as product name, price, rating, number of reviews, and product URL.
 It is useful for data collection and analysis of e-commerce product trends and pricing strategies.